 - direct contributions to the purchase of personal mobility devices and means (e.g. wheelchairs with electric motors, cars and other vehicles adapted to driving and / or transporting people with disabilities, devices to adapt vehicles to driving and / or transport of the disabled) and enabling technologies.

-School.
+School Links.
 The guarantee of educational assistance to students with disabilities must constitute conditio sine qua non for starting school activities.
 And it is necessary, to this end, to recognize the professional figure of the educational assistant.

-Learn.
+Training.
 Continuous training of people with disabilities and of caregiver of seriously disabled people - even remotely - must be incentivized by means of an extraordinary tax credit in favor of employers and clients who contribute to at least 50% of the income from work.

 Work.
 The job placement of severely disabled people must be promoted by extending their rights to extra-curricular internships, faculty of smart working outside the cases of strictly necessary presence.
 With compulsory hiring, as a share of the total, associated with tax and social security bonuses.